ADITYAS1000/Problem-Solving/README.md

 DSA Progress

-We often loose track of DSA while practicing it, I believe creating a new github repo and uploading my learnt topic-wise code onto it will help me be more consistent, accountable and motivated towards it.
+We often loose consistency in DSA practice, I believe creating a new github repo and uploading my learnt topic-wise code onto it will help me be more consistent, accountable and motivated towards it.